JCMorente94/TextCNN-Model-for-IMDb-reviews/README.md

 From the 2500 reviews it classified well 2303.

-## IMDB API
+## IMDb API

-I made a program for check reviews of movies from IMDB using an API.
+I made a program for check reviews of movies from IMDb using an API.
 You can look for a movie, see how many reviews it has and check if they are positives or negatives using the model.

 <img src="images/review.png">